-A very broad area of study, bioengineering can include elements of electrical and mechanical engineering, computer science, materials, chemistry and biology.
+Students in bioengineering are trained in fundamentals of both biology and engineering, which may include elements of electrical and mechanical engineering, computer science, materials science, chemistry, and biology.
 This breadth allows students and faculty to specialize in their areas of interest and collaborate widely with researchers in allied fields.

 Read more about Bioengineering at UC Berkeley.